xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

       `brew link libimobiledevice`

-   - For Appium version older than 1.20.0, you need to install Carthage.
+   - For Appium versions older than 1.20.0, you need to install Carthage.
 You can learn more about Carthage in this Github project: [Carthage](https://github.com/Carthage/Carthage).
 To install Carthage via Homebrew, copy and paste the command-line argument below:

       `brew install carthage`

-   - For Appium version older than 1.15.0, you also need to install ios-webkit-debug-proxy.
+   - For Appium versions older than 1.15.0, you also need to install ios-webkit-debug-proxy.
 You can learn more about ios-webkit-debug-proxy in this Github project: [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy).
 To install ios-webkit-debug-proxy via Homebrew, copy and paste the command-line argument as below:

       `brew install ios-webkit-debug-proxy`
 ## Part 3: Set up the iOS devices/ Xcode simulators for mobile testing in Katalon Studio